markpwns1/jammy/README.md

 Note: it is expected that a Jammy programmer has a reasonable level of experience with Lua, because much of its behaviour is derived from Lua, and because runtime errors might sometimes require you digging through the compiled code.

+## Features
+- More concise and expressive syntax
+- Easy prototypes and inheritance
+- Expanded standard library including sets, maps, and zero-indexed arrays
+- More powerful module system
+- Optional function type checks and default arguments
+- String interpolation and full standard library string suite
+- All with minimal overhead, and compiling to straightforward Lua code

 ## Sample
 The following is the `string.split` function added by Jammy's standard library.
 Almost all of Jammy's standard library is written in Jammy (made possible by the quality of the code generation).